-The emergence of the repulsive gravitational regime in covariant EQG carries significant implications for our understanding of gravity near the Planck scale.
-Traditionally, gravitational attraction is taken as a universal property, with orbits and trajectories around black holes governed by purely attractive potentials.
-The appearance of static free test particles and repulsive like behavior challenges this classical intuition and suggests that quantum effects could drastically modify gravitational dynamics.
-Especially when the quantum parameter dominates, the size of the quantum black hole is in Planck scale, where the quantum effect dominates, which may cause this counter-intuitive behavior.
+The emergence of the repulsive gravitational regime in ZLMY type I spacetime carries significant implications for our understanding of gravity near the Planck scale.
+Traditionally, gravitational attraction is regarded as a universal property, with orbits and trajectories around black holes governed solely by attractive potentials.
+However, the appearance of static free test particles and repulsion-like behavior challenge this classical intuition, suggesting that quantum effects may profoundly alter gravitational dynamics.
+Especially, when the quantum correction parameter becomes dominant, the characteristic size of the black hole approaches the Planck scale.
+In this regime, quantum gravitational effects dominate and can give rise to such counterintuitive phenomena.

-It is worth emphasizing that the repulsive behavior of quantum-scale black holes is not exclusive to our scenario.
-Within a thermodynamic framework, similar repulsive interactions have been observed in regular and Anti–de Sitter (AdS) small black holes \cite{Wei:2019uqg,Lan:2021ngq}.
-The repulsive effect emerges due to the violation of the strong energy condition, by treating the Einstein tensor as the effective stress-energy tensor.
-However, within the framework of quantum gravity, the non-vanishing Einstein tensor is caused by the quantum effect, not the matter field.
-Therefore, this choice treats the quantum effects as some classical effective source matter, which may leads to neglect on quantum properties.
-Nonetheless, several open questions remain.
-While our analysis demonstrates these repulsive interactions in a classical dynamical framework, the full quantum treatment of this phenomenon has yet to be explored.
-Experimentally, detecting quantum-scale black holes poses significant challenges, especially since rapid evaporation due to the Hawking radiation likely prevents prolonged observation.
+It is worth emphasizing that the repulsive behavior of quantum-scale black holes is not unique to our scenario.
+Within a thermodynamic framework, similar repulsive interactions have been observed in regular and Anti–de Sitter (AdS) small black holes~\cite{Wei:2019uqg,Lan:2021ngq}.
+In those contexts, the repulsive effect arises cause of the violation of the strong energy condition, where the Einstein tensor is treated as an effective stress-energy tensor.
+However, within the framework of quantum gravity, the non-vanishing Einstein tensor originates from quantum effects rather than from classical matter fields.
+This approach effectively interprets quantum corrections as classical source terms, which may obscure or neglect essential quantum properties of the system.
+However, several open questions remain.
+While our analysis reveals the emergence of repulsive interactions within a classical dynamical framework, a fully quantum treatment of this phenomenon has yet to be developed.
+From an experimental perspective, detecting quantum-scale black holes poses significant challenges, especially since their rapid evaporation via Hawking radiation, which likely precludes extended observation.
 Despite these difficulties, exploring the properties of such black holes may offer valuable insights into the interplay between general relativity and quantum theory, and thus warrants further investigation.